VarunArora14/VarunArora14.github.io/content/posts/only_ai_coding_experiment/index.md

 **So where is your leverage apart from faster delivery to market which now everyone has?
 If everyone has the same leverage then probably it's not a leverage anymore.**

-To me it feels like that now stability, reliability and trust for security along with ease of usage might turn out to be of higher importance for software experiences as we move further into 2026.
+To me, it feels that stability, reliability, and security trust—along with ease of usage—will become the true differentiators for software experiences as we move further into 2026.

 I would be using GitHub copilot as a part of my daily driver with Gemini or ChatGPT web in future as well to learn and suggest code to improve and speed up my learning.
 At the same time I believe my knowledge and understanding of systems and how to solve problems will remain my biggest leverage as I refuse to offload my problem solving and thinking capabilities to LLMs.